 Commercial engagement and the actions of civil authorities and tourist agencies are often dismissed as antithetical to pilgrimage’s “true” essence—but in reality, the dynamics of the marketplace are central to the whole practice of pilgrimage.

 They have been embraced both by assorted religious authorities seeking to promote their shrines and by pilgrims themselves, who are keen to pray, enjoy a bit of comfort and even go shopping at the markets that commonly surround famous shrines.
 They have expanded the clientele of pilgrimage sites and democratised the practice.
 That much is evidenced by the elderly Japanese who now travel around Shikoku, or the villagers from Indonesia who can fly to Mecca.
-It’s time for the Saudi authorities to consider whether the precarious balance between pilgrimage and consumerism may be shifting.

 Yet such democratisation comes at a cost.
 In Shikoku, for example, the emphasis on attracting visitors has led to a downplaying of religious motifs in the pilgrimage, while a recent report by Catholic authorities stated that more visitors to Lourdes could be considered as tourists than as pilgrims.